avrgeek/avrgeek.github.io/_posts/2016-02-06-sparkcore.md

   * Make sure to have an account on [the Particle Dashboard](https://dashboard.particle.io).
   * [Install Particle CLI Tool](https://github.com/spark/particle-cli).
   * [Update Firmware for Spark Core](https://github.com/spark/particle-cli#core).
-  * Once done, make sure device is in listening mode. (hold the setup button for three seconds)
+  * Once done, make sure device is in listening mode.
+(Hold the setup button for three seconds)
   * Obtain serial by running "particle serial identify".
 Record the "device id".
   * Run "particle serial setup wifi".
 Answer the appropriate connections for your wifi network.
   * Check the Particle Dashboard.
 If device doesn't appear in the dashboard: